dinuScripnic/AI-and-ML-IMC/README.md

 * Only for binary features
 * The number of symbols that differ between two strings
 #### Advantages
+* easy to implement and understand
+* flexible and can work with any number of inputs
+* both binary and multi-class classification and regression problems
 #### Disadvantages
+* computationally expensive
+* choice of K is very important
+* sensitive to choice of distance metric
 >NOTE: Always take n_neighbors as an odd number, but if the best value is 1, discard it
 #### Python Implementation
 ```python